-Hanna is a glatt kosher restaurant operated by the Autonomous Orthodox Jewish Community of Hungary in District 7.
-Since it's buried within the fortress-like edifice of the congregation, most locals have never encountered Hanna, even though the surrounding area is currently the center of the Budapest party scene teeming with cafés, bars, and restaurants.
-Orthodox Jews visiting Budapest, however, are often better informed and they fill the restaurant most nights.
+Hanna is a glatt kosher meat restaurant operated by the Hungarian Autonomous Orthodox Jewish Community inside Budapest's old Jewish Quarter.
+Since the restaurant is buried within the fortress-like edifice of the congregation, most locals have never encountered Hanna, even though the surrounding area is currently the center of the Budapest party scene and is teeming with cafés, bars, and restaurants.
+Orthodox Jews visiting Budapest, however, are often better informed and they fill up Hanna most evenings.

-As for the service, the occasionally cranky waiters at Hanna are holdouts from a previous generation.
+As for the service, Hanna's occasionally cranky waiters are holdouts from a previous generation.
 Nevertheless, all of these elements together lend a unique air to Hannah that’s worth experiencing.